Weekly Influenza Update

 - NPV of rapid antigen tests at this time is high

-- Antivirals need to be started with 48 hours of symptom onset to be effective against influenza
+- Antivirals need to be started within 48 hours of symptom onset to be effective against influenza

 - Antivirals started after 48 hours may be effective for hospitalized patients with confirmed influenza